What is Consumer Behavior?

 Consumer behavior is a multifaceted concept and can be broken down into different elements.
-The first step is to look at how consumers perceive a product or service and its alternatives and how they choose between their options.
+The first step is to look at how consumers perceive a product or service and its alternatives.
+Then crucially, how they choose between their options.

-This then manifests itself in how consumers act in-store, weighing up, and researching their options or purchasing the product or service.
+This then manifests itself in how consumers act in-store.
+How they weigh up, and researching their options or purchasing the product or service.
 It also considers how the consumer is affected by their environment, mainly focusing on three pillars: culture, peers, and media.

 Their culture can completely change their view of a product and how they value it; this could be simply between countries and the social norms in various nations or even from a religious point of view with differences in core beliefs and values.